Types Of Workers’ Compensation Injuries and Claims

 New Jersey Workers’ Compensation Single Event Injury

 Worker’s compensation law in New Jersey recognizes two types of claims which encompass all work-related injuries.
+There are many different types of workers’ compensation injuries.
 The first type is a single event episode.
 For instance, a hospital worker may be lifting a patient, and during the course of lifting, that patient feels a pop in his or her back.
 That is a single event incident that is recognized by the law in New Jersey and worker’s compensation benefits are allowed to be given to that particular unfortunate employee.

 Occupational Related Workers’ Compensation Claim